ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 This ensures that only files of type `image` can be uploaded, and only to the **Pictures** Folder.

+## Taxonomies

+You can control what users or user groups can work with taxonomies.
+If you want users to be able to create and assign tags, use the following permissions:

+- `assign` - to allow user to tag and utag content
+- `read` -  to see the Taxonomy interface
+- `manage` - to create, edit and delete tags

+With Limitations you can set if the permissions apply only to Tags or to Product categories or to both.

 ## Register Users

 To allow anonymous users to register through the `/register` route, grant the `user/register` Policy to the Anonymous User Group.